Salem Radio Network News Friday, October 31, 2025

 Audio By Carbonatix

-LONDON (Reuters) – Oil extended gains on Tuesday, supported by OPEC+’s latest oil output hike being smaller than anticipated, expectations that China will continue stockpiling oil and concerns over potential new sanctions on Russia.
+Both contracts were already trading higher, supported by the latest oil output increase from OPEC+ being smaller than anticipated, expectations that China will continue stockpiling oil and concerns over potential new sanctions against Russia.

 Speculation of more sanctions on Russia after the country’s biggest air attack on Ukraine set fire to a government building in Kyiv also supported prices.
 U.S. President Donald Trump said he was ready to move to a second phase of restrictions.